Dagbladet, Ringsted review

 A unique experience was when the women of the choir dispersed throughout the audience for Stephen Leek’s Kondalilla, producing natural sounds that would delight any choral director.
 Closing your eyes, you could believe yourself far out in the Australian bush.

-It almost goes without saying that the classical European works that book-ended the program were delivered with complete stylistic perfection, from Vaughan Williams’ Mass for Double Choir to the final Motet by Bach.
+It almost goes without saying that the classical European works that book-ended the program were delivered with absolute stylistic perfection, from Vaughan Williams’ Mass for Double Choir to the final Motet by Bach.
 However, it was the concert’s central portion, which incidentally also contained a rarely-heard Australian transcription of Jehan Alain’s Choral Dorien into a choral vocalise, that made a lasting impression.
 It is these Australian works that will endure in our memories.

 Dagbladet, Ringsted, July 8, 2015